lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

        In the case of template definitions of a parameter below is not passed the one defined in default clouds will be inherited.

-    :IMAGE_NAME: The image name to use for this template.
+    :IMAGE_NAME: The image name to use for this template. (required)
-        (required)
     :HARDWARE_ID: OpenStack flavor to use. (required)

     :LABELS: Labels to assign to the vm. (default: FILE_NAME)
+    :VOLUME_SIZE: Volume size to assign to vm. (default: "")
+    :HARDWARE_ID: Hardware Id to assign to vm. (default: "")
     :NETWORK_ID: OpenStack network to use. (default: "")
     :USER_DATA_ID: User Data to pass into the instance.
         (default: jenkins-init-script)